CatherineTaylorCT/portfolio/CRISPR projects/CRISPR Knockout in BRCA2 and PIK3CA Genes for Cancer Research/README.md

-# The HTML document pd RStudio analysis can be accessed via this link-
+# The HTML document of RStudio analysis can be accessed via this link-
 https://rpubs.com/CT27/1253152

  CRISPR Knockout in BRCA2 and PIK3CA Genes for Cancer Research